 But, what can a new Dad do to improve this situation?

-A quick shout out to Dads, and to the family members around him.
-When Dad is feeling left out and useless, it can lead to a bout of the Daddy blues (which is real, by the way).
+A quick shout out to Dads and the family members around him.
+When Dad feels left out and useless, it can lead to the Daddy blues (which is real, by the way).
 In fact, 1 in 10 new Dads have symptoms of paternal postpartum depression.

 Dad, keep an eye on yourself.
 Family members, keep an eye on him.